How to Make Cat Carriers Stress-Free

 Our mission is to help save dogs' and cats’ lives through our educational content.
 To support our efforts, this page may contain affiliate links.
 We earn a commission for qualifying purchases – at no cost to you.

-Their mobile beds' tops come off completely so that they can double as a pet bed when not used as a carrier.
+The top comes off their Mobile Pet Bed completely so it can double as a pet bed when not used as a carrier.
 This feature actually helps cats feel more comfortable with their carrier as they use it on a daily basis.

 The Amazon Basics two-door, top-load pet kennel is a hard-sided carrier that has easy open and close latches (rather than nuts and bolts) to secure top to bottom, as well as a top access door.